tarwn/lessthandot-hugo/blogs/content/posts/2011-09-20-using-code-katas-to-improve.md

 After finishing [The Clean Coder][1] recently, I decided to give this kata thing a try.
 I started out with a fairly simple problem in a language I was comfortable with and spent 15-30 minutes each night trying a different variant or constraint.
 What I found was that even the act of setting up for a kata was a learning experience, in one case learning an entirely new unit test framework before I could even begin.

 Fast forward a couple weeks and I think this is becoming a regular part of my ongoing development.
-I&#8217;ve even taken to synching my local mercurial repositories up to [my BitBucket account][2] so that others can take advantage of the pre-setup projects and test scenarios.
-(I haven&#8217;t quite embraced the throw-away aspect yet, but I suspect I won&#8217;t be keeping all of my repetitive attempts.)
+I've even taken to synching my local mercurial repositories up to [my BitBucket account][2] so that others can take advantage of the pre-setup projects and test scenarios.
+(I haven't quite embraced the throw-away aspect yet, but I suspect I won't be keeping all of my repetitive attempts.)

-In the past several weeks I&#8217;ve gained a lot more practice with mercurial, played with some concepts in C# (like Continuation Passing Style), and started digging into unit testing JavaScript.
-I&#8217;ve learned markdown simply by spending an hour or two formatting a series of text documents (an uninspired exercise, I&#8217;ll admit) and .. well, for the not much time investment I can already see that this will be a good habit to add.
+In the past several weeks I've gained a lot more practice with mercurial, played with some concepts in C# (like Continuation Passing Style), and started digging into unit testing JavaScript.
+I've learned markdown simply by spending an hour or two formatting a series of text documents (an uninspired exercise, I'll admit) and .. well, for the not much time investment I can already see that this will be a good habit to add.

 ## Why (or How) it Works